jonnymind/SIRPAS/London_Mysteries/Magic_System/Spiritism.md

 Spiritic magic is divided in three categories.

-* Invocations: prayers to angels, demons or other entities that have a one-time only effect.
+* Invocations (Inv): prayers to angels, demons or other entities that have a one-time only effect.
+* Summonings (Sum): the most common type of spiritic spells, they conjure a spirit that will continouosly provide some special effect for the caster, until banished.
+* Banishements (Ban): Attacks spiritual entities with direct damage, or removes them from this plane of existence entirely.

+### Spell conjuring mechanics

 ### Summon spell mechanics

-Using spiritism requires controlling the target spirits constantly.
+Using summonings requires controlling the target spirits constantly.
 Once evoked, the spirit will stay, and continue to deliver the same amount of **SSP** each turn, until banished.

-To banish

-T

-Each of this
-repeated checks gives stress points; this means that the spiritist are at risk of receiving serious damage if they try to overstep their ability, and control spirits they are not able to manage.
+No other action, except _free actions_ can be performed during that time;
+this includes other spiritism spells, excepting banishment spells directed at the summoned creature.

+To banish a summoned entity, the spiritist must successfully cast a matching banishing spell.
+The summon spells will list which banisments are adequate.